rynkwn/WordSenseDisambiguation/README.md

 ## Instructions:

 The interface for interacting with the project is primarily driven through the shell (.sh) files.
+These have generally been configured for UNIX machines, but should also work for Windows machines.